Ro1kulkarni/Ro1kulkarni/README.md

   🔎  You can find me as *@RohanKulkarni* on most social sites<br>
   🚀  I'm always learning something new!<br>
   🤝  I'm open to collaborating on Frontend work<br>
-  ❓   Ask me about Frontend, Cooking, and International Affairs<br>
+  ❓   Ask me about Data, Cooking, and International Affairs<br>

 <!--   ![](https://komarev.com/ghpvc/?username=nisoojadhav&style=for-the-badge) -->